zencart/documentation/content/user/payment/authorizenet_cim.md

 ## TRANSACTION DATA SHOWN IN ZEN CART

-1\.
-Incorporated with each successful order is a listing of:
+1. Incorporated with each successful order is a listing of:
 * Authorize.net Transaction ID
 * Approval Code
 * Amount

+2. This module creates its own payment table.
+From within the admin, there are easy to read buttons, to void transactions, settle on authorizations, refund transactions, as well as collect more money from card on file transactions if you add items to the order.